MonmaNobuaki/dcimg2btf/README.md

 ![Test Image 1](images/input.png)

 After specifying the folder you want to read from, the next step is to specify the folder where you want to save the converted files.
-A similar window will appear, so please select the folder you want to use for writing.
+A similar window will appear, so please select the folder you want to use for saving.

 ![Test Image 2](images/output.png)